cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Known-working-programs.md

 Now copy the mmbasic program over to your PicoCalc, either with the SDcard or with scp and copy it to /usr/bin or /usr/local/bin.

-Note: This takes a while to build, be patient.

 ====================

 nethack (Old school dungeon crawl classic)

 Compiles on the Raspberry Pi Zero.
+This takes some time to build, but its not too bad.

 > wget https://www.nethack.org/download/3.6.7/nethack-367-src.tgz
 >